ninsuo/symfony-collection/demo/README.md

 ## Usage

-Menus refer to controllers with the same name (example: advanced is routed to advancedAction in DefaultController)

 Just browse website and look at the corresponding controllers/views to know how to implement them.

+Menus refer to controllers with the same name, for example:
+- Basic usage is associated with BasicController and Basic/basic.html.twig
+- Javascript options is located in OptionsController and Options/options.html.twig
+- ...

+This way, you can easily read the sample's code.

 ## License